Radcliffe Camera

 DPhil (4 years)7201080 (6 years)Students must pass at least the equivalent of 67% of the credits in any given academic year.

-Students must also be studying at least half-time in order to be eligible for federal loans.
+Students must also be studying at a minimum of half-time pace in order to be eligible for federal loans.

 Both the qualitative and quantitative SAP standards are reviewed at each evaluation point.
 For students on courses lasting one year or less, SAP is evaluated towards the end of each payment period, ie November - December; February - March; and May - July.
 For students on programmes lasting more than one year, SAP is evaluated annually towards the end of the summer term ie May - July.